 These startups in the windy city also get mentorship from an impressive array of 150+ entrepreneurs, investors and executives.

 Over 40 companies have gone through the program, raising over $45m in capital.

 Follow Techstars on Twitter

 Photo credit: 1871/WiSTEM

-The program has found success since its launch in 2015, helping over 50 women-founded companies who have raised almost $10 million in funding and creating hundreds of jobs.
+The program, co-created by 1871 and Ms. Tech and found success since launching in 2015, helping over 50 women-founded companies who have raised almost $10 million in funding and creating hundreds of jobs.